lonycell/grafana.v7/docs/sources/http_api/user.md

 Authorization: Basic YWRtaW46YWRtaW4=
 ```

 Default value for the `perpage` parameter is `1000` and for the `page` parameter is `1`.
-Requires basic authentication and that the authenticated user is a Grafana Admin.
+Requires basic authentication and that the authenticated user is a ThingSPIN Admin.

 **Example Response**: